mieweb/docs/content/functions/system-administration/interfaces/sending-hl7-messages-to-system.md

 {{% /note %}}

-When displaying the laboratory results in {{% system-name %}} the system polls all of the observations stored together at the Result level (OBR) it will then display the common lab between the obsevations at the end of the result.
+When displaying the laboratory results in {{% system-name %}} the system polls all of the observations stored together at the Result level (OBR) it will then display the common lab between the observations at the end of the result.
 Any observation that has a differing lab facility, that facility is then printed in line with the observation.